pydata/xarray/doc/faq.rst

 Your documentation keeps mentioning pandas.
 What is pandas?
 -----------------------------------------------------------

-pandas_ is the premier data analysis package in Python with wide usage in many data analysis fields.
+pandas_ is a very popular data analysis package in Python with wide usage in many fields.
 Our API is heavily inspired by pandas — this is why there are so many references to pandas.

 .. _pandas: https://pandas.pydata.org